freenas/freenas-docs/userguide/system.rst

 certificate was issued by the internal CA named *My Company* and the administrator has not yet sent the certificate signing request to Verisign so that it can be signed.
-Once that certificate is signed and returned by the external CA, it should be imported using the :guilabel:`Import Certificate` button so that is available as a configurable option for encrypting connections.
+Once that certificate is signed and returned by the external CA, it should be imported with a new certificate set to *Import Certificate*.
+This makes the certificate available as a configurable option for encrypting connections.

 .. _manage_cert_fig: